 The dentist cements dental bridges to pillar teeth.
 Over the years, adhesion, retention, and cement quality lose their initial properties, so dental bridges may need replacement.

-Some characteristics indicate the need to change an old dental bridge problems and replace it with one with better and new conditions:
+Some characteristics indicate the need to change an old dental bridge and replace it with one with better and new conditions:

 - Presence of gingival retraction.
 Gingival retraction in dental bridges is expected if there is poor oral hygiene.
 Insufficient oral hygiene will cause bacterial plaque to accumulate over time, and the gum will react to the presence of bacteria and retract.